sritaj/Automation_FW_API_RestAssured/README.md

 ## Not Included/Yet to be Done
 1. Parallel Execution Examples for Cucumber Tests
-3. Excel Read/Write
+2. Excel Read/Write
-4. Email APIs to send Reports
+3. Email APIs to send Reports
-5. Jenkinsfile -> for creating and pushing Image to Docker repository
+4. Jenkinsfile -> for creating and pushing Image to Docker repository

+## Known Caveats
+1. **mvn test** command won't work due to surefire plugin which requires testNG xml suite to be selected, will throw this error ***Execution default-test of goal org.apache.maven.plugins:maven-surefire-plugin:2.22.2:test failed: testSuiteXmlFiles0 has null value***
+2. Maven commands to run Cucumber classes like **mvn test –DCucumber.options="Your Options"** won't run due to beforementioned issue
+3. Test Failures on parallel mode(Thread safety and code optimization for parallel execution is not done)

 ## Instructions
 ### Building Docker Image